Gregor Wentzel: Education and academia

 Wentzel began his university education in mathematics and physics in 1916, at the University of Freiburg.
-During 1917 and 1918, he served in the armed forces during World War I. He then resumed his education at Freiburg until 1919, when he went to the University of Greifswald.
-In 1920, he went to the Ludwig Maximilian University of Munich (LMU) to study under Arnold Sommerfeld.
+During 1917 and 1918, he served in the armed forces during World War I. He then resumed his education at the University of Freiburg until 1919, when he went to the University of Greifswald.
+In 1920, he went to the Ludwig-Maximilians-Universität München (LMU) to study under Arnold Sommerfeld.
 Wentzel was awarded his doctorate in 1921 and completed his Habilitation in 1922.
-He remained at LMU as a Privatdozent until he was called to the University of Leipzig in 1926 as an extraordinarius professor of mathematical physics.
+He remained at LMU as a Privatdozent until he was called to Leipzig University in 1926 as an extraordinarius professor of mathematical physics.

 He became ordinarius professor in the Chair for Theoretical Physics, at the University of Zurich, when he succeeded Erwin Schrödinger, in 1928, the same year Wolfgang Pauli was appointed to the ETH Zurich.
 Together, Wentzel and Pauli built the reputation of Zurich as a center for theoretical physics.
 In 1948, Wentzel took a professorship at the University of Chicago.
 He retired in 1970 and went to spend his last years in Ascona, Switzerland.